kt97679/one-ssh/README.md

 Support for the custom inventory systems

 If you have inventory system of your own you can easily use it with ossh.
-To do this you need to add get_inventory() method to the OSSH class. get_inventory() method should use @options[:inventory] parameter (supplied via -I or --inventory option) to select machines you need.
+To do this you need to add get_inventory(inventory_str) method to the OSSH class. get_inventory(inventory_str) method will be called with inventory_str parameter supplied via -I or --inventory option to select machines you need.
 You can find sample .ossh.conf in the examples directory.
 It uses /etc/hosts file to select machines whoes names match regex provided via -I or --inventory option.